Hospice Payments Up 2.9%, HOPE Tool Coming

 CMS says typically, 18% of Medicare-certified hospices are found non-compliant with the HQRP reporting requirements annually and are subject to the payment reduction in a given FY.
 Many face payment reductions based on failure to meet the reporting threshold of 90%.

-In the proposed FY 2025 rule, CMS would implement two new process measures under the HQRP—Timely Reassessment of Pain Impact and Timely Reassessment of Non-Pain Symptom Impact.
+In the final FY 2025 rule, CMS would implement two new process measures under the HQRP—Timely Follow-up of Pain Impact and Timely Follow-up of Non-Pain Symptom Impact.
 CMS anticipates those beginning in FY 2028.
 These two new measures would use the data from the new HOPE instrument (see HOPE assessment instrument).

 HOPE assessment instrument

-CMS finalized the Hospice Outcomes and Patient Evaluation (HOPE) tool in the FY 2020 final hospice rule and is proposing to begin collecting the HOPE standardized patient level data by October 1, 2025.
-HOPE would replace the HIS.
+CMS finalized the Hospice Outcomes and Patient Evaluation (HOPE) tool in the FY 2020 final hospice rule and will begin collecting the HOPE standardized patient level data October 1, 2025.
+HOPE will replace the HIS.

-CMS proposes HOPE data would be collected for each patient admission at three distinct time points: admission, the hospice update visit (HUV), and discharge.
+CMS finalizes HOPE data would be collected for each patient admission at three distinct time points: admission, the hospice update visit (HUV), and discharge.

 Currently, CMS requires hospices submit 90% of all required HIS records within 30 days of the event (the patient’s admission or discharge).
 The 90% threshold applies to all required HIS records, which must be submitted and accepted within the 30-day submission deadline to avoid a payment penalty.